|

 the final touches would now be made.

 back.
-Pablo was in the studio, overdubbing a cowbell and some chimes
+Pablo [Rosario] was in the studio, overdubbing a cowbell and some chimes

 onto an already lushly produced cut.
 Visconti easily shows his pleasure